htcondor/htcondor/docs/users-manual/running-a-job-steps.rst

 using a log file for the job (which is recommended) the exit status will be recorded in the log file.
 You can remove a job from the queue prematurely with *condor\_rm*.
+:index:`HTCondor commands<single: HTCondor commands; condor_rm>`

 Choosing an HTCondor Universe
 -----------------------------

-A universe in HTCondor defines an execution environment.
+A universe in HTCondor
+:index:`universe<single: universe>`\ :index:`HTCondor<single: HTCondor; universe>` defines an execution environment.
 HTCondor Version 8.9.1 supports several different universes for user jobs:

 -  standard
 -  vanilla